shimaore/esl/src/response.coffee.md

             reply = res.body
             if not reply?
               @_trace? {when:'api: failed', why:'no reply', command}
-              reject new FreeSwitchError {when:'no reply to api',command}
+              reject new FreeSwitchError res, {when:'no reply to api',command}
               return

             if reply.match /^-/
               @_trace? {when:'api response failed', reply, command}
-              reject new FreeSwitchError {when:'api response',reply,command}
+              reject new FreeSwitchError res, {when:'api response',reply,command}
               return

             resolve res, reply